wp-plugins/football-pool/readme.txt

 * New option: users (not admins) will be redirected to a configurable page after registration (defaults to homepage).
 * New option: joker multiplier can now be changed in the options.
 * New shortcode: display info from a league with [fp-league-info].
+* Changed shortcode: [fp-predictionform] will no longer display a form when the visitor is not logged in.
 * Removed the userselector widget and placed the functionality on the charts page.
 Old selector wasn't working well for mobile devices, where in a lot of themes the widget zones are placed at the bottom of the page.
 * New favicon and touch icons in the 2014 World Cup style.
 * Bug fix: score calculations went wrong for bonus questions when not using the leagues options (thanks sillery4ever for reporting the bug).